UofTCoders/council/course/meetings/uoftcoders-2017-03-15.md

     - Progress reports - Short, frequent blog updates on the project.
 Similar to a shared lab notebook.
 Teaches students how to document their work and keep their colleagues up to date with their progress.
     - Reflection reports - Longer blog posts traversing topics that have been brought up in class.
     - Final science product - For example a poster, or manuscript presenting the group's results.
     - Peer review - Provide feedback on one of the scientific products from another group.
+        - Weighted component of the final science product mark, along with our marking of the product.
     - Collaborator assessment - Assess the contributions of their peers within the same group.
 - Before the course drop date, students will be assessed based on discussion participation, progress reports, and reflections reports.
 - **Questions**